Embarcadero/RADServer-Docs/16 - RAD Server Multi-Tenancy Support/README.md

 # Chapter 16: RAD Server Multi-Tenancy Support

+Don't forget to [watch the video](https://youtu.be/zqobMrGa4es) of this chapter.

 A Multi-Tenancy demo can be found within the samples provided with RAD Studio.

 `C:\Users\Public\Documents\Embarcadero\Studio\XX.0\Samples\Object Pascal\Database\EMS\Multi-Tenancy Demo`